EmbedITCZ/jbehave-support/jbehave-support-core/docs/Ssh.md

 Supported authentication methods are username with password or public key (optionally also with passphrase).
 In case that both password and public key are set then the public key gets precedence and password is ignored.

+Customization is allowed by overriding SshHandler and register custom handler as a bean.

 #### Limiting error count in logs

 Ssh steps use soft assertions to report errors - by default only first 10 comparison errors are reported (to avoid out of memory problems with long logs).